 The State of Cold Chain Warehousing in the Philippines

 At present, the Philippine supply chain has a lot of room for improvement when it comes to cold chain warehousing.
 Inadequate storage facilities and a problematic power grid are just two of the country’s infrastructure issues.
 Trucks often lack equipment to protect fresh and frozen products during local last-mile deliveries.
 Several local food production centers sit in remote locations as well.
-Furthermore, increased demands during holiday months place more stress on the industry.
+Furthermore, increased demands during holiday months place more stress on the industry of cold storage in the Philippines.

 On the other hand, the government has been working on updating local infrastructure, such as western, eastern, and central nautical highways for smoother transport.
 These highways include major roads and ferry routes.
 Demands for pharmaceutical products and frozen food also continue to rise, so you can expect more companies to bank on cold chain logistics in the years to come.
 You may want to invest in a cold storage warehouse yourself.
 Why not begin by consulting industry experts in the Philippines?

 Worklink Services, Inc. (WSI) has been providing custom-tailored freight forwarding and logistics solutions to its clients since 1999.
 Not only has this track record earned WSI a spot among reliable B2B courier companies in the country, but it makes us a trustworthy resource on warehousing in the Philippines.
-Contact us today to learn how we can help address your company’s warehousing needs.
+Contact us today to learn how we can help address your company’s cold storage requirements and other warehousing needs.

 Visit our blog regularly for more updates and insights on the Philippine supply chain.